dhemaan/NextJS-MovieList/README.md

 # Next-JS-Movie-List

 This POC is just to explore the Next.JS by implementing the movie library as a thought.
-In this POC we consume the netfix open API and displays the Movie/show in tiles.
-On click of Movie/Show it's description page will be opened.
+In this POC, we consume the Netfix open API and display the Movie/show in tiles.
+On clicking Movie/Show it's description page will be opened.

-Implemeted an API for contact US page and to store data used MongoDB.
+implemented an API for the Contact US page and to store data in MongoDB.

 Used React-testing-library for writing the test cases.

-Next-PWA npm package used to implement the Prograssive web App capabilities.
-Where Next-PWA generate the workbox and autogenerating sw.js file.
+Next-PWA npm package is used to implement the Progressive Web App capabilities.
+Where Next-PWA generates the workbox and auto-generates sw.js file.

 ## Getting Started